Home Sailing Turkey Yacht charters Charter guide Gulets

 During the Persian occupation King Mausolus (377 - 351 BCE) was appointed as an independent ruler of the Carian coast, who chose Halicarnassos (Bodrum) as his capital.

-Mausolus' name is now associated with all other similar tombs through the term Mausoleum.In the centuries after Alexander the Great, the Carians - as well as other neighbouring civilisations - were subject to a powerful Hellenization and as a result little remained of their earlier art and culture.
+In the centuries after Alexander the Great, the Carians – as well as other neighbouring civilisations – were subject to a powerful Hellenization and as a result little remained of their earlier art and culture.
 The few items that survived suggest an Ionian influence; while Carians and Lycians preferred rock tombs, the tomb of Mausolus resembled an Ionian Temple.

 Sailing Bodrum & Marmaris

-The Carian coast is much indented and is tucked in between Bodrum and Marmaris, the two largest yacht charter bases in Turkey.
+The Carian coast is much indented and is tucked in between Bodrum and Marmaris, the two largest bases for yacht charter in Turkey.
 Highlights are the ports, anchorages and historical sites of Torba, Gümüslük, Cökertme, Akbük, Gökeva, Sehir Adalari, Söğut, Digirmen Bükü, Körmen, Mersinçik, Knidos, Datça, Bençik, Keçi Bükü, Bozburun, Bozuk Bütü and Marmaris.

 Ports of entry along the Carian coast are Bodrum, Datça and Marmaris.